Trails for everyone, forever

 Hiking Coyote Wall - Moab/Maui Loop

-Begin this hike by parking at the Coyote Wall Trailhead near the intersection of Courtney Rd. and Hwy 14.
+Begin by parking at the Coyote Wall Trailhead near the intersection of Courtney Road and Highway 14.
 From the parking area head east on the old, abandoned pavement as it scoots around the cliff.
+Near the parking area is a trail heading straight uphill; skip this and continue on the flat section of road for a half mile.

 In 0.9 miles, you will come to a junction with a trail going to the left.
 Keep going straight to stay on the Little Maui Trail.
 After another 0.1 miles the Little Maui trail joins the "Old Ranch Road".
 Turn left and follow the road downhill.
 Near the bottom you will encounter a maze of trails with several options for returning to the old highway.
 Keep on an established trail and watch out for mountain bikers.
 After reaching the old highway, turn right to return to your car.